Everest High Passes Trek Overview

 - Adventurous, challenging trek with rewarding mountain views and a once-in-a-lifetime experience

 - Guided sightseeing in Kathmandu.
-Visit the famous tourist sites like Monkey Temple, Boudhnath Stupa, Pashupatinath Temple, and Kathmandu Durbar Squares.
+Visit famous tourist sites like Monkey Temple, Boudhnath Stupa, Pashupatinath Temple, and Kathmandu Durbar Squares.

-Everest Three High Passes Trek Attractions
+What to expect in Everest Three High Trek

-There are many attractions during the Everest 3 passes trekking in Nepal and we have highlighted some of them below.
+There are many attractions during the Everest 3 passes trekking in Nepal, and we have highlighted some of them below.

-The bustle of Kathmandu and never ending temples
+The bustle of Kathmandu and never-ending temples

 Kathmandu is known as the City of Temples.
 Old temples can be seen in every corner of the city, supporting this statement.
 Before leaving Nepal, you must visit and explore the main historical monuments.